niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 Sample run
 ==========

 Let's end this section with a sample run of the benchmarking tool.
 We will use our example from the :doc:`previous section <abin_launcher.example>`, with the three molecules (or geometry files) and the two configuration files.
-Every file presented in this section can be downloaded `here <https://github.com/niacobel/CHAINS/tree/master/docs/source/benchmark_sample_files>`_.
+Every file presented in this subsection can be downloaded `here <https://github.com/niacobel/CHAINS/tree/master/docs/source/benchmark_sample_files>`_.

 Preparation
 -----------